smallwat3r/sketch/README.md

 sketch            automatically open a new draft file from the
                   sketch directory.

-sketch -l<number> open archived saved files.
-Example: -l1 will
+sketch -r<number> open archived saved file.
+Example:
-                  open the last sketch file saved, -l2 will open the previous one, etc.
+                  sketch -r1 will reopen the last sketch file saved sketch -r2 will reopen the previous one etc...

 Optional Arguments
 ------------------------------------------------------------